 In December 2012 Bob Jane was removed from Calder Park Raceway by security guards after the take-over of the circuit by his son Rodney.
 Further court cases went back and forth, with Bob losing each time and further financial woes put him into bankruptcy.
 He continued to live on a plot of land at Diggers Rest close to the circuit he masterminded for several years, until even this was sold from under him by the authorities to go towards an unpaid tax bill.
 He died in 2018, estranged from his son and the businesses he founded, in what was a very sad end to proceedings.

+It seems likely that the once multi-use complex will continue to focus on hosting drag racing, with a continuing block on any racing activity.
 It's a very disappointing end to what should have been among the more exciting chapters in Australian motorsport history.
 Perhaps Bob Jane was too ahead of his time and over-ambitious; certainly the amount of money required to build and renovate the circuit over the years was way above anything that could be recouped from sponsorship or gate receipts.
 It was estimated by a Calder Park internal corporate memo to have cost A$250 million - a truly staggering amount of outlay, even supposing some of this could have been recouped.

 Calder Park's future therefore seems somewhat in limbo.
 The land it sits on has little value for other uses as it sits under the flightpath of Melbourne's international airport and is criss-crossed by powerlines.
 In any case, the amount of earth moving required to build anything else on the site would likely rule out its viability for development purposes.
 So, unless another willing millionaire wants to lavish further funding on the place, Calder Park looks set to see out its days with relative modesty.